AREVD/AREVD/README.md

 # Implementation

 Rendering the GUI:
-1. Download the code labeled “final combined segmentation.py”.
+1. Download the code labeled “main.py” and "index.html".
 2. The user interface was created using Flask.
 Use the terminal to run the app and open the link provided.